Graduate & Honor Studies

-2. Request an official transcripts from the college or university in which you received your bachelor’s degree and from all colleges and universities from which graduate credit was received.
+2. Request an official transcript(s) from the college or university from which you received a bachelor’s degree and from all colleges and universities from which graduate credit was received.
 We recommend sending official transcripts electronically via Parchment or National Student Clearinghouse by choosing Delta State University Graduate Admissions (email@example.com) as the recipient.
 Hard copies may be mailed from an institution to:

 Delta State University